franzbra/OOP_RPG_GAME/README.md

 - [ ] Magical objects give extra chance to find meat, items ecc when praying
 - [x] Create an inventory for the tribe with meat, bones, wood, ...
 - [x] Fix monster in the tribe: their meat and bones are not available!
-- [ ] Each night the tribe has to eat.
-Those who don't eat take 20 pf damage.
+- [x] Each night the tribe has to eat.
+Those who don't eat die.
 - [ ] Implement the possibility to hunt and gather resources with all the members of the tribe.
 Different members should also be able to do different activities